Patrick Sequeira

-Patrick Gilmar Sequeira Mejías (born 1 March 1999) is a Costa Rican professional footballer who plays as a goalkeeper for Spanish club CD Lugo and the Costa Rica national team.
+Patrick Gilmar Sequeira Mejías (born 1 March 1999) is a Costa Rican professional footballer who plays as a goalkeeper for Primeira Liga club Casa Pia and the Costa Rica national team.

 Club career

 Born in Limón, Sequeira was promoted to the first team of Deportivo Saprissa in June 2016.
 In August 2017, after being only a third-choice, he moved abroad and signed a two-year loan deal with Spanish side Real Unión.

 Sequeira made his senior debut for Real Unión on 29 October 2017, in a 3–0 Segunda División B away loss against CD Tudelano.
 On 16 July 2019, after acting mainly as a backup, he signed a permanent two-year contract.

-On 8 September 2020, Sequeira moved to RC Celta de Vigo on loan for one year, being initially assigned to the reserves in Segunda División B. Upon returning, he featured rarely for Real Unión in Primera División RFEF.
+On 8 September 2020, Sequeira moved to Celta Vigo on loan for one year, being initially assigned to the reserves in Segunda División B. Upon returning, he featured rarely for Real Unión in Primera División RFEF.

 On 4 July 2022, Sequeira agreed to a three-year deal with Segunda División side CD Lugo.

+On 3 July 2023, Sequeira signed a two-year contract with Primera Federación club Ibiza.

+On 25 July 2024, a deal was agreed for Sequeira's transfer to Primeira Liga side Casa Pia.

 International career

 Sequeira was part of the squad at the 2021 CONCACAF Gold Cup, but did not play any match.
 Originally set to make his debut in a group stage match against Jamaica, he suffered an ankle injury moments before the match and was replaced by Leonel Moreira.

 His debut came during a friendly match against South Korea in November 2022, when Sequeira came in as a substitute for Joel Campbell as Esteban Alvarado received a red card.
 Sequeira's first instant of action as a goalkeeper for Costa Rica was also his first goal conceded, as Alvarado's red card also meant a close free kick eventually scored by Son Heung-min.

+During the Copa America of 2024, Sequeira kept a clean sheet vs Brasil, becoming the first Costa Rican keeper to do so in 64 years, he subsequently was honored with the player of the match award.